 Have we mentioned the tax scenarios that need to be addressed?
 Owning shares in a company affects your participants’ tax implications.
 They need the proper paperwork and documentation in a timely manner.

 If all of this is starting to make your head spin, don’t worry.
 There’s a smart, automated platform with a team of experienced professionals ready to support you and your employees.

 Global Shares has been managing equity compensation plans of all different types, shapes and sizes for over 15 years now.

 Our Implementation team will take you through the process, making sure that you’re getting the most out of your Sharesave plan with the least amount of hassle and resource drain from your side.

 From there, our Operations team will handle the day-to-day maintenance of the plan, from financial reporting to tax implications, and more.

-If you’d like to see for yourself how the Global Shares share plan administration software can help your company, book a one-on-one, no-obligation consultation today and we’ll demonstrate our award-winning software.
+If you’d like to see for yourself how our share plan administration software can help your company, book a one-on-one, no-obligation consultation today and we’ll demonstrate our award-winning software.